Table of Contents[Hide][Show]

 A Reason To Celebrate: As Christianity began to spread across Europe, the Pagan celebrations of the vernal equinox began to merge with the observance of Christ’s resurrection.
 Since they both occurred around the same time, everyone had a reason to celebrate.

-The Easter Bunny: The German’s get credit for inventing the idea of the “Easter Bunny”.
+The Easter Bunny: The German’s get credit for inventing the idea of the “Easter Bunny” and establishing today’s Easter Bunny origins.
 They just combined what was already in front of them.
 Eggs and rabbits were already symbolically important in Christianity.
 With decorated eggs being a valued commodity among children, German Lutherans just took the next logical step.

 Hiding Decorated Eggs: In the 13th century, some German Lutherans began observing “Osterhase” or “Oschter Haws” on Easter Sunday, where a bunny would hide decorated eggs for children.
 At first, the observation was more of a novelty.
 But when these German immigrants migrated to Pennsylvania in the 1600s, they took the Easter Bunny tradition with them where it grew without obstruction from European religious institutions.
 Without anyone to tell them “no” in the new world, the new Easter tradition flourished and was passed down through the generations.

 Easter Choclates And Candy: And with more people giving up sweets during Lent, the addition of chocolates and candies, like jelly beans, became more popular than abstaining from eggs.
 The symbolism of the egg remained with the Easter Bunny tradition by filling plastic colored eggs with treats for children.